medinadato/vagrant-magento2/README.md

 # Host machine

-You must have installed Vagrant and Virtual Box.
+You must have Vagrant and Virtual Box installed.

 ## Load the submodule

 ### Folder www present

-If, inside your magento2 vagrant box there is a www folder, please install the submodule.
+If inside your Magento2 Vagrant Box there is a www folder, please run the command below to download the submodule.

-> Note: In order to load your module, you might need to add your public key to Bitbucket.
-> Check with the BitBucket administrator you have the right permissions to run git on ssh.

 ```bash
 $ git pull && git submodule init && git submodule update && git submodule status